 You'll be asked to submit (1) unofficial transcripts (for those who have attended college); (2) a resume detailing your work-life experience, competencies and skills, and (3) a personal statement that details your interest in full-time service.
 Please note that these components of the application are made available to potential agency placements later in our process.

 The short answer essays give you the opportunity to explain your commitment and understanding of our four core values and our mission, as well as your interest in participating in a formation program.
+If you are interested in serving in an international placement, you will answer a few additional questions to gauge your readiness for this cross-cultural commitment.
 This portion of the application is the foundation for the first-round interviews.

 With 16 types of service spread across 46 communities in 6 countries, JVC has opportunities available for every interest.